 Students wishing to pursue the Research Certificate in Science (Biological Sciences) must apply through the Department of Biological Sciences Student Services Office (BS CW-312) for acceptance into BIOL 298.
-Application for this course does not guarantee a position in this program or the awarding of a certificate.
+Application for this course does not guarantee a position in this program or the awarding of a certificate

-Students may pursue the Research Certificate in Science (Biological Sciences) by fulfilling the existing requirements for their program and by completing ± 21 as follows:
+Students may pursue the Research Certificate in Science (Biological Sciences) by fulfilling the existing requirements for their program and by completing ★21 as follows:

-- BIOL 298 Understanding Biological Research
+· BIOL 298 - Understanding Biological Research

+- BIOL 398 Research Project

 - BIOL 399 Research Project

-- OR

-- BIOL 398 Research Project AND

 - BIOL 498 Research Project

 - BIOL 499 Research Project

+- MA SC 400

+- MA SC 403 Directed Studies in Marine Science

 - ★3 from a list of 300- and 400-level approved options in data handling courses in Biological Sciences

-- 3 from a list of 300- and 400-level approved options in practical skills and techniques courses in Biological Sciences

-- Presentation at a conference either on or off campus
+- \dagger3 from a list of 300- and 400-level approved options in practical skills and techniques courses in Biological Sciences Presentation at a conference either on or off campus

 Note Students wishing to receive the Research Certificate in Science (Biological Sciences) must apply through Undergraduate Student Services in the Faculty of Science by the application deadline for convocation (see Academic Schedule).
+MA SC Courses are offered at the Bamfield Marine Sciences Centre.